 |Volkswagen e-Golf||3.6 kW / 7.2 kW||12 / 24||100% Electric|

-If you are looking to buy an EVSE, here are a few tips:
+If you are looking to buy an EV charging station, here are a few tips:

 - Do have a certified electrician install your EVSE (unless you really, really, really know what you’re doing).
 If you can judge the quality of work of an electrician, feel free to find your own.
 Otherwise, your car dealer or salesperson should be able to recommend one.

-- Get at least a 30-amp EVSE, but a 40-amp one or higher is more strongly recommended, even if your current EV can’t make use of the higher amperage.
+- Get at least 30-amp EVSE, but 40 amps or higher is more strongly recommended, even if your current EV can’t make use of the higher amperage.
 The reason?
 It will be more useful with longer-range EVs you are likely to buy/lease down the road.

 As I wrote earlier, without a special, relatively expensive EVSE and simply plugged into a normal electricity outlet in the US, you will likely add just ~4 miles of charge/range in an hour, so most people decided to purchase a “level 2” EVSE.
 However, if you have an EV with a small battery or drive very little and always have enough time between charges to charge it as much as needed, you may not benefit from such a purchase and may not want to part with the extra cash.
 I’m planning to get an EV in a few months and am not planning to buy an extra EVSE since I’ll only drive ~20–30 miles a day, which can easily be refilled charging overnight.
 There are also several free level 2 charging stations in my area that should be easy to utilize if I want a faster charge once in a while.